Gold and Wachtel

 legal high

-O'SEA, INC. (NY DOS 1471429) lists Gold & Wachtel as its process server at 10 East 53rd Street, NY.
-This was G&W's original office address.
-The entity name and sparse record suggest a possible holding company or shell entity.
-This is a new G&W client entity not previously documented in the investigation.
+O'SEA, INC. (NY DOS 1471429) lists Gold & Wachtel as its process server at 10 East 53rd Street, NY, the firm's original office address.
+The entity name and sparse record are consistent with a holding company or shell entity.

 legal high